Rosewood Police Station 1981 (formerly the Courthouse)

 Court was held in the single constable’s room in the police barracks (station), which was on the corner of John Street and Railway Street (back then Walloon Road).

-In November 1892 tenders were called for a new detached courtroom to be built.
+Tenders were called for a new detached courtroom to be built in November 1892.
 The tender of my great grandfather, James Campbell Thomson, of £93 14s., (time two months) was accepted by the Works Department.
 The courtroom was built next to the police station, both facing Railway Street.

 In 1905 and 1906 there was much discussion about the inadequacy of the accommodation at the Rosewood Courthouse, as to floor space and furniture and its “antediluvian arrangements” (belonging to the time before the biblical flood).
 It was thought to be a disgraceful state of affairs.
 The size of the building would make it difficult to “swing a cat” in it.
 There weren’t sufficient chairs to seat six people, some of which had no seats.
 The sitter had to be supplied with books or anything handy to make it work.
 The sergeant brought chairs from his own house for court sittings.
 The water tank leaked in several places and was plugged up with corks and rags, and the toilet arrangements were badly in need of attention.